Legally using images in libraries has two perspectives:

 Fair use is a complex and deliberately ambiguous principle of law.
 Each case must be assessed according to the specific facts of the situation and with regard to the four fair use factors.
 The final arbiter of whether fair use applies is a judge in a court of law.

 Some organizations are averse to the risk involved in applying fair use, and may prohibit or limit its use.
 Ensure you know your organization’s stance on fair use, which may be part of its copyright policy or guidelines.
-See our article Applying Fair Use in Your Library.
+See our Simple Guide to Fair Use, which includes a downloadable tip sheet.

 Search Engines and Images